hdehmani/utilities/README.md

 # utilities
-This project contains utilities scripts, code, etc.
+This project contains scripts, code, etc.

 Make sure to use this command for each script in order to fix any formatting issues between Windows and Linux